Therapies and Personalised Pathways

 Clinical psychologists are interested in difficulties that children present that appear to be related to their life in general rather than specifically at school.
 So if a problem existed outside of school, or there was a strong feeling that the difficulties they were having were related to more global issues, then that would be where a clinical psychologist could help.

 Autism consultants assist students who have autism, their families and educators to determine how to best serve the students.
 They're often employed with school systems, where their duties include observing students and documenting their findings, coordinating with a student's PDP (Personal Development Plan) team to establish desired goals and outcomes for both academics and behaviour, and developing a plan to support those goals and outcomes.
-In addition to observing students in a classroom environment, autism consultants might work with them in smaller settings to administer standardized tests or conduct other specialized screenings.
+In addition to observing students in a classroom environment, autism consultants might work with them in smaller settings to administer standardised tests or conduct other specialised screenings.
 Additionally, they might refer students and their families to community agencies to fulfil needs that can't be met by the school.